HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 by a nebulizer.

-Naloxone is primarily used to reverse the effects of opioid overdose.
+Naloxone is primarily used to reverse caused by an opioid overdose.

 Fentanyl is a synthetic opioid that is used to treat